 Also note that in LiveCycle Workspace, on opening any workflow, first a blank page appears with a Protected View Yellow bar.
 Also, LiveCycle pushes a Complete button at the same time.
 This button is not disabled and the user could not see the actual form but can still submit the workflow.

-- NEW in 11.0.01 – This is a Mac only problem.
-Problem: Some PDF files may no longer open successfully after 11.0.01 update (the issue also occurs with Acrobat 10 after the 10.1.5 update).
-This error message is seen: "Acrobat could not open because it is either not a supported file type or because the file has been damaged (for example, it was sent as an email attachment and wasn't correctly decoded).
+- NEW in 11.0.01 – This problem is Mac-only.
+Problem: Some PDF files no longer open successfully after 11.0.01 update (the issue also occurs with Acrobat 10 after the 10.1.5 update).
+This error message appears: "Acrobat could not open because it is either not a supported file type or because the file has been damaged (for example, it was sent as an email attachment and wasn't correctly decoded).
 To create an Adobe PDF document, go to the source application.
 Then print the document to Adobe PDF."

 - Problem: When you try to convert ACAD 2013 files to PDF, Acrobat returns the error, "An unexpected error occurred.
 PDFMaker was unable to produce Adobe PDF."
 Workaround: Open the DWG file in AutoCAD 2013 and change its file format to an older version (AutoCAD 2010/2011/2012).